 DIY Halloween Decorations You Can Create with Hook & Loop Tape

 Calling all ghouls and goblins!
 Halloween is right around the corner.
-Have you begun decorating your house yet?
+Have you started decorating your house yet, whether with typical scary flair or your own DIY Halloween decorations?

 It’s only a short month and change before you’ll be out on the town trick-or-treating.
 Statistics say over 40 million people participated annually in recent years.
 It’s not a trend that’s slowing down any time soon.

 So don’t wait until the last minute to start getting some awesome decorations out on your lawn.
 The people are ready.
 Luckily for you, we have a few tricks up our sleeve.
 And we’re not talking about the scary kind!